-Because inhaling deeply hurts, a person with pleurisy tends to breathe rapidly and shallowly.
+Because inhaling deeply hurts, a patient with pleurisy tends to breathe rapidly and shallowly.
 On the side where the pain is, the muscles of the chest move less than those on the other side.
 If fluid builds up between the layers of the pleura, the chest pain may go away.
-Large quantities of fluid can make expanding one or both lungs difficult
+Large quantities of fluid can make expanding one or both lungs difficult.

 Causes and Risk Factors

-Irritation of the pleura can be cause by:
+Irritation of the pleura can be caused by: